dagster-io/dagster/docs/sections/tutorial/intermediates.rst

 ^^^^^^^^^^^

 Once intermediates are being stored, Dagit makes it possible to individually execute solids whose outputs are satisfied by previously materialized intermediates.

-Click the small run button to the right of the ``sort_by_calories.compute`` execution step to reexecute only this step, using the automatically materialized intermediate output of the previous solid.
+Click on the ``sort_by_calories.compute`` execution step, and you'll see the option appear to reexecute only this step, using the automatically materialized intermediate output of the previous solid.

 .. thumbnail:: reexecution.png

+.. thumbnail:: reexecution_results.png

 Reexecuting individual solids can be very helpful while you're writing solids, or while you're actively debugging them.